 - No green light mode.

-If you’re looking for a firm, flexible headlamp with a lot of power, this could be the right option.
-Fenix’s HL60R has five output modes, including a 950-lumen turbo mode and a 400-lumen high mode.
-These are incredibly bright settings, and usually, even the middle option of 150 lumens is plenty of light.
+If you’re looking for a firm, flexible and solid headlamp with a lot of power, this could be the right option.
+Fenix’s HL60R has five output modes, including a turbo mode using 950 lumens and a high mode of 400 lumens.
+These are incredibly bright settings, and usually, even the middle option of 150 lumens is plenty of light output.

 The maximum beam length of this torch is 380 feet.
 For hunting, it also has a 1 lumen red light.
-It’s enough to see in your immediate surroundings without bothering others, but not much more.
+It’s enough to see in your immediate surroundings without bothering others in camp, but not much more.
 The lamp has a memory for the last mode used, and the beam is soft and even.

-It weighs 4.3 ounces and is IPX8 waterproof, which means it can even endure submersion in shallow water.
+It weighs 4.3 ounces and has an IPX8 waterproof rating, which means it can even endure submersion in shallow water.

 As far as the battery goes, this model has the best of both worlds.
 It’s rechargeable but also works with the backup CR123A batteries that come in the package.